Gijang County: Geography and demographics

 Gijang is the most rural of Busan's districts, and consists mostly of vacant and agricultural land.
 Approximately 156.7 of its 217.9 square kilometers are empty and forested, mostly hilly land.
 The county's population has risen steadily since 1990, when it stood at 56,847.
 There is a fishing village set along the coastline.

 Economy

-Due to its location along the coast of the Sea of Japan, Gijang is known as a center for the production of various kinds of seafood.
+Due to its location along the coast of the East Sea, Gijang is known as a center for the production of various kinds of seafood.
 These include anchovies and brown seaweed (miyeok).

 Education

-Gijang is also the current residence of the new Busan International Foreign School, which the Ministry of Education recently spent 46.9 Billion won.
+Gijang is also the current residence of the new Busan International Foreign School, which the Ministry of Education recently spent 46.9 billion won.

 One elementary school, Daebyun Elementary School, was nicknamed the "poop school" since "Daebyun" meant feces.
 Its name originated from the village Daebyun-ri, which derived from the Daedonggobyunpo Port.
 The school opened in 1963, and in August 2017 it had 76 students.
 That month the school announced it was changing its name effective 2018.